yjwam/AML-Assignment-3/README.md

   -1 : decrease velocity by one\
   0 : keep velocity unchanged\
   1 : increase velocity by one
-    - initialize : Initialize  q(s,a) arbitrarily for each state and action except the target state which has q(s,a) = 0, where s is state and a is action.
+    - initialize : initialize  q(s,a) arbitrarily (from normal distribution) for each state and action except the target state which has q(s,a) = 0, where s is state and a is action.
     - get_action : to get the possible actions for a given state.
     - is_valid_action :  to check if action chosen is a valid action with respect to constraints.
     - update_velocity : to update velocity of car.